surazdott/esewa-whmcs-module/README.md

 └── README.md
 ```

-## Features

-- Order Invoice Payment
-- Manual Invoice Payment

-## Installation

-How to install plugin in WHMCS

-- Go to the appropriate interface in the WHMCS Admin Area. ...
+- Go to the appropriate interface in the WHMCS Admin Area
-- Find the desired payment gateway in the list (for example, Stripe) and click on it.
+- Search esewa payment gateway in the payment list and click on it
-- Click Activate.
-- Click Save Changes.
+- Click on active button

-Check out the installation guide and configuration of WHMCS Panel [Documentation](https://help.whmcs.com/m/setup/l/1075240-configuring-your-first-payment-gateway)
+- Click on manage button and update your merchant code

 ## Documentation
 Check out the installation guide and configuration of [WHMCS Panel](https://help.whmcs.com/m/setup/l/1075240-configuring-your-first-payment-gateway)

-- Click on active button
-- Click on manage button and update your merchant code

 ## License